The Curriculum at Bushvalley

 All children are tested formally at the end of P4 and at the end of P7 in English, Maths and ICT.
 The results of these will be included in your child's report.

 Parents are invited to meet with teachers to discuss their child’s progress in October and February.

 Please note that parents of children on the Special Needs Register will be invited more regularly to meet teachers to discuss targets and progress, but all parents are welcome to meet with staff at any time throughout the year to discuss their child’s progress

 A little formal homework is required at P1-P2 levels.
 It is most helpful if parents hear children read regularly and complete the tasks with their child.

 From Primary 3, children will have spellings and tables to learn, increasing in volume, with age, up to Primary 7.
-A written homework will also be given each night from Monday to Thursday.
+Written homework's will be set for on a Monday to be returned on a Friday.
 Please ensure that the work is neatly presented.
 Depending on the maturity of your child, he/she should be allowed to do as much as possible with the minimum of supervision.
 However, parents are encouraged to work with their children explaining points and praising effort.
 We would encourage parents to check their child's homework.